toddysm/cssc-pipeline/README.md

 # cssc-pipeline
-Sample CI/CD pipeline for creating container images with provenance details.
+Sample CI/CD pipeline for demonstrating the secure supply chain tools for containers.